folio-org/folio-org.github.io/community/which-forum.md

 [https://folio-project.slack.com](https://folio-project.slack.com)
 (join [here](https://su17s9g5c5.execute-api.us-east-1.amazonaws.com/production) first).

+- Real-time chat and messaging.

-- [TODO: Explain when this is ideal.]
+- [TODO: Explain more about when this is ideal.]

 - Follow up on missed topics.
 This can occur when a flurry happens about other topics.
 Also everyone is busy, and may intend to respond later.
   So pursue topics at a later time or venue.

-- Great as a brainstorming session.
+- A place to get together to solve a particular bug, or hold a brainstorming session.
 Try to choose a time that suits people distributed around the world.

 - Summarise topics out to other forums for better visibility.

+- A place for fun banter between colleagues.

+- A place for heads-up type of notices.

 ## Issue tracker